ps2cnc/ps2cnc/README.md

 G01 Z-1.0000
 G01 Y0.0000 F1200
 ```
 This transition other than plunging into the material, is a Y movement from the top corner to the lower left corner of the design.
+X did not change so was left out of subsequent lines.

 ```
 G01 Y0.0000 F1200
 G01 X25.4000
 ```

-And this is the transition from lower left to lower right.
+And this is the transition from lower left to lower right without specifying Y of zero both times.
 Have to pay a bit more attention to see what is going on.
 Yes, smaller files, less bandwidth to the machine, etc and what really matters is controlling the machine not making life easier for the humans...

 While on this tangent...